 Yard goods.
 1 yard sections. $7.95 per yard.

 We purchased rolls of fabric from a supplier making pocket diapers, so you know this is the right kind of polyester fleece.
 It is not as thick as our "Malden Mills" 200 weight polar fleece but it does the job for a bargain price and a little bit of your own handiwork to cut the rectangles.
 The edges do not need to be finished.
 Cut edges will be fine and will not unravel.
+Machine wash one time prior to using on baby.
+Can be machine or air dried.

 Very wide!
 59" wide by about 36" for one yard makes about 27 liners of about 4.5"x12".
 That's less than 30 cents each.